Laserworks/diy/_posts/2015-01-30-silhouette-laser-engraver.markdown

 ### 2015-02-01 Update

-Ryan from Kentucky donated 50 EUR, thank you.
+Ryan from Kentucky donated 50 EUR &ndash; thank you very much Ryan.
 I ordered a new laser.

 ## Resources